dd32/td-gh-ex/readme.txt

 === Bandana ===

 Contributors: DesignOrbital.com
-Tags: dark, clean, two-columns, right-sidebar, fixed-width, custom-background, custom-header, custom-menu, featured-images, sticky-post, theme-options, translation-ready, threaded-comments
+Requires at least: 3.6
-Requires at least: 3.5
+Tested up to: 3.8

-Tested up to: 3.5
+== Primary Menu ==

-== Description ==
+- "Primary Menu" will work best for six to eight menu items at top level.

-Bandana is a clean, simple and dark fashion WordPress theme with a lot of features like a custom menu, widgetized sidebar, threaded comments, custom background, featured images, custom header and many other.
-Bandana is tested in the modern browsers like Firefox, IE, Safari, Opera and Chrome.
-It is fully optimized for SEO and translation ready.
+- "Primary Menu" supports Five level nested menu depth including top level.

-== Note ==
+== Help ==

 See the "Help" tab in the "Bandana Options" admin page for license, changelog and other informations.